Sports Injuries and Aquatic Therapy in Maryland

 A sports injury is a very broad term and can include everything from a sprained ankle to total reconstructive knee surgery and everything in between.
 However, one thing is common with all sports injuries; they are painful.
 And perhaps the only thing more painful than the injury itself is the rehabilitation.

 The best way to minimize pain during rehab and even speed up your recovery time is to utilize aquatic therapy.

 When traditional therapy is too painful for athletes to endure, aquatic therapy becomes an excellent option.
 Aquatic therapy uses the physical properties of water, including buoyancy and resistance, to speed rehabilitation and healing while also reducing pain.

-Added Resistance: The water adds resistance, helping to strengthen specific muscle groups.
-This resistance, combined with the water’s buoyancy, allows patients to work specific muscle groups with decreased joint stress.
+- Added Resistance: The water adds resistance, helping to strengthen specific muscle groups.
+This resistance, combined with the water’s buoyancy, allows patients to work for specific muscle groups with decreased joint stress.

 With locations in Severna Park, Bowie, Laurel, Timonium, and Reisterstown, Maryland, our goal is to provide the highest quality rehabilitation services in our region.

 If you have any questions about Sports Injuries & Aquatic Therapy, please contact Chesapeake Bay Aquatic & Physical Therapy by visiting cbayaquapt.com today!
 And if you are a new patient, please review our New Patient Forms page before your first visit.